 Remote First Approach as Default.

 Forced by circumstances the remote first approach as default has to be adopted for service delivery.
-The physical presence of a service personnel on site is now at a premium, owing to various reasons.
+The physical presence of service personnel on-site is now at a premium, owing to various reasons.
 This also depends on what product or asset has been sold or in use with the customer and their expectations.
 Allowing remote connectivity or remote service first priority could help to reduce downtime quickly.
 Timely preventive maintenance done remotely results in maximum uptime.